Jan Saudek: Work

 His best-known work is notable for its hand-tinted portrayal of painterly dream worlds, often inhabited by nude or semi-nude figures surrounded by bare plaster walls or painted backdrops.
 He frequently re-uses elements (for instance, a clouded sky or a view of Prague's Charles Bridge).
 In this his photographs suggest the studio and tableaux works of mid-19th century erotic photographers, as well as the works of the 20th-century painter Balthus, and of Bernard Faucon.

 Saudek's early art photography is noted for its evocation of childhood.
 His later works often portrayed the evolution from child to adult (re-photographing the same composition/pose, and with the same subjects, over many years).
 Religious motifs and the ambiguity between man and woman have also been some of Saudek's recurring themes.
 During the 1990s, his work at times generated censorship attempts in the West because of its provocative sexual content.

 Saudek's imagery has sometimes had a mixed reception internationally.
-He gained early shows in 1969 and 1970 in the United States and in Australia.
-In 1970 his work was shown at the Australian Centre for Photography and was welcomed by curator Jennie Boddington at the National Gallery of Victoria.
+He gained early shows in 1969 and 1970 in the United States.
+In Australia, in June–July 1977 his work was welcomed by curator Jennie Boddington at the National Gallery of Victoria, who sent the show to the Australian Centre for Photography in August, in the Centre's third year.
+Both shows were accompanied by the same exhibition of four young Australian photographers.
+Jan Saudek: Story from Czechoslovakia, My Country, then appeared again in Melbourne at Church Street Photographic Centre in December and was reviewed favourably by women's activist Beatrice Faust.
+Shepparton Civic Centre showed Photographic images 1956-1981 by Jan Saudek in June–July 1982, followed by Benalla Art Gallery in September 1982.
 Decades later, by contrast, his photograph Black Sheep & White Crow, which features a semi-naked pre-pubescent girl, was removed from the Ballarat International Foto Biennale in Victoria, Australia just before the opening on 21 August 2011; objections had been made related to allegations of child prostitution for his subject.

 Saudek's photographs have been featured as covers for the albums of Anorexia Nervosa (New Obscurantis Order), Soul Asylum (Grave Dancers Union), Daniel Lanois (For the Beauty of Wynona), Rorschach (Remain Sedate), and Beautiful South (Welcome to the Beautiful South).